DavidSuy/fly-swatter/Team-Agreement.md

 1. What parts of your project will be on github.
 - The webpage, or file storage and file merging is what we will be using github for.
 We are using third party software to ensure project goal completion as well as tracking bugs and known issues.
 2. Git ownership?
-- David will be the main owner.
-He will add Miguel and Jackson to be collaborators.
+- Miguel will be the main owner.
+He will add Miguel, Jeffery and Jackson to be collaborators.
 3. Git Flow?
 - Separate branch for every feature, have at least two confirms before we merge.
 4. Git pull request process?